 Should I get heirloom or hybrid tomatoes?

-There’s benefits to both:
+There are benefits to both:

 - Some of your favorites may be heirlooms with the added benefit that you can save the seeds for planting next year.